evandisoft/RedOnion/DevDocs/EvansDevelopmentPhilosophy.md

 I may, for example, write some small redundant code that could be hypothetically replaced by a loop, but where I consider at the time that writing it in the loop version requires way more effort than it is worth.

-To some extent I agree with [You aren't going to need it](https://www.martinfowler.com/bliki/Yagni.html).
+To some extent it is like [You aren't going to need it](https://www.martinfowler.com/bliki/Yagni.html).

-But I think that you should not go to one extreme or another but should try to figure out when it is a good time to restructure things for future maintainability, or when it is a good time to write something quickly.
+I think that you should not go to one extreme or another but should try to figure out when it is a good time to restructure things for future maintainability, or when it is a good time to write something quickly.

 A lot of stuff in in this project was produced initially as a prototype, then later improved to something more maintainable WHEN these two criteria were met: